-PAN-CARER is a multi-centre multi-method prospective study with two phases.
-Phase 1 will establish a cohort of informal carers from whom quantitative data will be collected.
-Phase 2 will involve in-depth interviews with informal carers, primarily sampled from the cohort.
+PAN-CARER is a multicentre multimethod prospective study with two phases.
+Phase 1 will establish a cohort of informal carers from whom quantitative data will be

-The study will be conducted at five tertiary centres (Freeman Hospital, Newcastle-Upon-Tyne; Queen Elizabeth Hospital, Birmingham; Royal Surrey County Hospital, Guilford; Manchester Royal Infirmary.
-Manchester and Oxford Radcliffe hospital, Oxford) and two district general hospitals (Sunderland Royal Hospital, Sunderland and James Cook Hospital, Middlesbrough).
-These sites have been chosen because they have socio-economic and ethnically diverse catchment populations, and differ in their pancreatic cancer patient populations and in supports offered by, and services allied with, the hospital.
+The study will be conducted at five tertiary centres (Freeman Hospital, Newcastle-upon-Tyne; Queen Elizabeth Hospital, Birmingham; Royal Surrey County Hospital, Guilford; Manchester Royal Infirmary.
+Manchester) and two district general hospitals (Sunderland Royal Hospital, Sunderland and James Cook Hospital, Middlesbrough).
+These sites have been chosen because they have socioeconomic and ethnically diverse catchment populations, and differ in their pancreatic cancer patient populations and in supports offered by, and services allied with, the hospital.